vanboefer/lint_ii/index.md

 LiNT-II is a modern Python package, with [spaCy](https://spacy.io/) under the hood.
 It can be easily installed with [`pip`](https://pypi.org/project/pip/), and integrated into other software; it is fast and therefore suitable for production setups.

-In order to preserve the scientific integrity, we worked in close collaboration with Henk Pander Maat, one of the researchers who developed the original LiNT.
+In order to preserve the scientific integrity of LiNT-II, we worked in close collaboration with **Henk Pander Maat**, one of the researchers who developed the original LiNT.

 ### Original LiNT